glevinson/fundingAndMonitoringInfrastructure/README.md

 3. Project NFTs: represents project and its ownership

 ## How to use
-You can either interact with a mock system that is deployed in the Ethereum Goerli testnet or deploy your own.
+You can either interact with a mock system that I have deployed on the Ethereum Goerli testnet or deploy your own.

 ### Deployed Mock System
 I have deployed a ProjectMarketplace smart contract and created 3 mock project fundraises on the Ethereum Goerli testnet.
 These can be viewed on [OpenSea](https://testnets.opensea.io/collection/the-springdao-projectmarketplace-v2).
 Funds are raised in a mock coin that I have named 'testUSDT'.
 The system, thus far, has the following addresses: